-Counseling 2021
+Counseling Services

-Counseling Services:
+Counseling Services

 If you would like to connect with a counselor, please call 978-542-6413 or see below for mental health emergency information.
 Counseling and Health Services is open 8:30-5 pm M-F and closed on all university holidays and the weekends.

-For non-urgent needs you can call the above number, or you can also connect to the general counseling mailbox at in the counseling and health portal.
+For non-urgent needs you can call the above number, or connect to the general counseling mailbox in the counseling and health portal.
 To log in, use your Salem State ID, with the “S” in front of the number and your regular password.
 Use the Messages tab once in the Health Portal.
 Select the option to message a counselor about counseling services.
 If you are already connected to a counselor, your message will be forwarded to them.

 In the event of an emergency after business hours, call 6111 if you are on campus.
 Call 911 if you are off campus or go to your nearest emergency room.